Thomas Crerar: Return to politics

 Rt.
 Hon.
 W.L.
 Mackenzie King inspecting No. 110 (City of Toronto) Squadron, R.C.A.F.
 The aircraft in the background is Westland 'Lysander' II 417.
 [L-R]: Hon.
 T.A.
 Crerar, Air Marshal G.M.
 Croil, Rt.
 Hon.
 W.L.
 Mackenzie King, W/C W.D.
 Van Vliet, Hon.
 Norman Rogers, 13 January 1940.

 He returned to parliament in the 1935 election, as the member for the northern Manitoba riding of Churchill.
 He was once again appointed to King's cabinet, serving as Minister of Immigration and Colonization, Minister of Mines, Minister of the Interior and Superintendent-General of Indian Affairs from October 23, 1935, to November 30, 1936.
 On December 1, 1936, he was removed from most of his responsibilities and became simply Minister of Mines and Resources, holding the position until April 17, 1945.

 Crerar was appointed to the Senate of Canada on April 18, 1945, and remained a Senator until his retirement on May 31, 1966.
 In 1962, Crerar considered it an "error" to give voting rights to Inuit and advocated revoking this right for Inuit in the eastern Arctic to vote.
 In 1973, he was made a Companion of the Order of Canada.
-He died in 1975.
+He died in 1975 and is buried at Elmwood Cemetery.